vre-charite-autodeploy/.github/profile/Readme.md

 ## 📄 License

-This project is licensed under the EUPL v1.2 License - see the LICENSE files for details.
+This project is licensed under the European Union Public License v1.2 - see the [LICENSE](LICENSE) file for details.

 ---